kaklewski/stomatolog-piasecki/README.md

 ## About

 This project is a dental website made for one of my clients.
-Built using HTML, CSS, vanilla JS.
+Built using HTML, SCSS, vanilla JavaScript.
 Put together with Gulp.js.

 It is only available in Polish 🇵🇱 language.
 Please just treat is as lorem ipsum. 😉